From the Military to College

 JST

 The Joint Service Transcript replaced the AARTS and SMART a few years ago as the official ACE-approved document containing your training and experience with college credit recommendations.
 The unofficial transcript lists your residential courses (ie. Airborne school), SSD (and presumably other branches’ equivalents to NCOES), your job title(s), and ACE credit recommendations.
 The summary file simply shows ACE-evaluated courses with credit recommendations.
-Neither the unofficial transcript or summary will list much online training, likely only JKO and other joint service training.
+Neither the unofficial transcript or summary will list much online training, likely only Joint Knowledge Online (JKO) and other joint service training.
 You can also request an official transcript be e-mailed to your college for free.

 VMET